 This link contains a list of common misconceptions about H.R.
 997 and the truths indicated by the actual legislation itself.

-This link contains the 7-page official bill text for S. 503, the English Language Unity Act, introduced in the 112th Congress by Senator Jim Inhofe (OK).
+This link points to the official bill text for S. 678, the English Language Unity Act, introduced in the 117th Congress by Senator Jim Inhofe (OK).

 - Full text of state Official English laws

 This link contains an alphabetical list of states that have enacted Official English legislation, including the year it was adopted and the full text of the English language law.

 Facts About Official English